JohnDee15/tinyprinter.club-old/readme.md

 This project is predicated on us prentending to be a Little Printer, so let's do that.

-Clone the `sirius` repository from github: `git clone https://github.com/nordprojects/sirius`, install the required packages (`pip3 install -r requirements.txt`) which does not make it work right now so do a `docker-compose up` and get a cup of coffee.
+Clone the `sirius` repository from github: `git clone https://github.com/nordprojects/sirius`, install the required packages (`pip3 install -r requirements.txt`) which does not make it work right now so do a `docker-compose -f docker-compose.yml -f docker-compose.db.yml -f docker-compose.development.yml up --build -d` and get a cup of coffee.

-Once it's up and running, ssh into ??? and run `./manage.py fake printer`, which generates a `*.printer` file, it looks like this:
+Once it's up and running, ssh into it (`docker-compose exec sirius bash`) and run `./manage.py fake printer`, which generates a `*.printer` file, it looks like this:

 ```
   address: abcdef0123456789